Most investors own stocks in their portfolio with the expectation to build wealth while also getting dividend income.

 Buying the Stock for the Covered Call Strategy

-Part of this was because I was okay with the almost 5% dividend if I got stuck with the stock without writing a call right off since I would get the dividend if I simply held the stock.
+I was okay with the almost 5% dividend if I got stuck with the stock without writing a call right off since I would get the dividend if I simply held the stock.

 If the dividend payout stays the same, and I still own the stock on the day before the next HP dividend “Ex Date” I will be able to add another 1.24% income to the planned covered call income of about 3%.
 (It turned out to be 3.3% as explained below.)